I pick you up in my 2002 Mazda Protege. ES edition.

 Then, at 5:00:01, my alarm clock goes off....the sensible Delorean turns into a pair of slippers.

-Weekends: keeping a steady stream of meaningful one off encounters, watching Smut Cave, going to rock shows, going home to chisel, listening to impassioned political speeches, while I radically vacuum.
-Going home to Brooklyn, NY, from black ark to white plains, and seeing it 20 cop slayings ago ...before the plaid suspenders, shit artists and hypodermic cartoons ....or when Paul Bunyan came and dropped a litter of these muling Hipster cabbages.
-Somewhere in there...
+Weekends: keeping a steady stream of meaningful one off encounters, watching Smut Cave, going to rock shows, going home to chisel, listening to impassioned political speeches while I plot my tomato garden.
+Going home to Brooklyn, NY, from black ark to white plains, and seeing it 20 cop slayings ago ...before the plaid suspenders, crap artists and walking hypodermic billboards...or when Paul Bunyan rolled up and dropped a litter of these muling Hipster cabbages.
+Yeah, somewhere in there...

-That's nice, but what about online?
-What's the "first thing" people notice about me on their app?
-If John Cusack got back in the Hot Tub Time Machine, but dried himself off in the 1980s, and changed into Michael Keaton ....he'd look like that hybrid movie star up there.
+More about me - if John Cusack got back in the Hot Tub Time Machine, dried himself in the early Clinton administration, then changed into Michael Keaton ....he'd look like Fred Savage.

 "A Month of Sundays" - Updike